staskine/42Get_Next_Line/README.md

 # How to use my function

 Just download the files.
 Compile using a main that opens a file and use the fd acquired from that.
 I made a main that can be used with the project that is in this repository.
+There is also an example text file.

+Compile using: <cc *.c> and then <./a.out> (remove the <>)